n1o/study_notes/study_notes/notes/metropolis_hastings.md

 \alpha = \frac{p^*(x')q(x|x')}{p^*(x)q(x',x)} = \frac{p^*(x')/q(x'|x)}{p^*(x)/q(x|x')}
 $$

 This correction is needed to compensate for the fact that the proposal distribution itself than just the target distribution may favour certain states.
+(To satisfy the detailed ballance equation)

 **Algorithm**: